nachotacos69/Sharp_EATER/README.md

-## Functions
+## Program's arguments (Functions)
-- put a RES file in the same directory as the executable
+Note: Put a RES file within the same directory as the executable
 - use `-x` for extraction
 - use `-r` for repacking
 - use `-E` for enforcement (rarely works, used for debugging. converts fileset RDP offsets to SET_C or SET_D masking based on population)

-# Demonstration (used Bullet.res for sampling)
+# Demonstration Images (used Bullet.res for sampling)
 ### Original
 <img width="1095" height="737" alt="image" src="https://github.com/user-attachments/assets/361af702-b138-48fc-bfbf-35648014fff5" />